berndblasius/bracket/README.md

 Apart from the ket, all other quotations (including the bra) use prefix (normal) Polish notation, where the top of the stack is placed at the right position and the bottom of the stack on the left.
-Only the ket is written in prefix (polish) Polish notation (similar to Forth), where the top of the stack is on the left and the bottom at the right.
+Only the ket is written in postfix (reversed) Polish notation (similar to Forth), where the top of the stack is on the left and the bottom at the right.
 For example, the stack `[1 2 [3 4] 5]` with topmost element 5 is written in bra-form as `<1 2 [3 4] 5|` and in
-ket-form is transposed to postfix notation `|5 [3 4] 2  1>` (note that the small quotation `[3 4]` inside the ket uses prefix again).
+ket-form is transposed to postfix notation `|5 [3 4] 2  1>`.
+Note that the small quotation `[3 4]` inside the ket uses prefix notation again.

 A Bracket program essentially consists of a bra and a ket (as well as an environment) and is written as  `<bra|ket>`.
-In loose analogy to Dirac's notation in quantum-mechanics, bra and ket can be regarded as vectors, where the ket corresponds to a vector of arguments, while the bra takes the role of a vector that acts as an operator.
+In loose analogy to Dirac's notation in quantum-mechanics, bras and kets can be regarded as vectors, where the ket corresponds to a vector of arguments, while the bra takes the role of a vector that acts as an operator.
 The result of the computation then is achieved by _applying_ the bra on the ket (aka scalar product in quantum mechanics) ` <bra|ket>`.

 ### Evaluation
 During an evaluation, successively single elements are taken from the top of the bra.
 If the element is not a symbol it is pushed on top of the ket.
-If the element is a symbol it is interpreted as an operator that takes arguments from the top of the ket, evaluates them, and returns a modified bra and ket.
+If the element is a symbol it is interpreted as an operator that takes arguments from the top of the ket (possibly also from the bra), evaluates them, and pushes the result on the ket (thereby possibly also modifying the bra).
 The program terminates, when the bra is empty.
 The ket then holds the result of the computation.
-Thus, computation in Bracket follows the usual logistic of a [concatenative language](https://en.wikipedia.org/wiki/Concatenative_programming_language).
+Thus, computation in Bracket follows the usual program flow of a [concatenative language](https://en.wikipedia.org/wiki/Concatenative_programming_language).
 In particular, concatenation of quotations corresponds to the composition of functions.

-Bracket supports nested environments.
+Bracket supports variable bindings and nested environments.
 An environments is a linked list of frames, and every frame is a linked list of bindings.
 When evaluating a symbol on the top of the bra (or with the builtin `eval` entering a new scope) the current bra is stored on the stack, a new environment is created, and the associated quotation is evaluated in this environment, and finally the old bra is restored from the stack.

-### Examples (further examples can be found in the test directory)
+### Code examples (further examples can be found in the test directory)

 - Numbers and quotation are sequentialy shifted from the bra to the ket.
 Since the ket is printed in reverse notation the order of elements visually does not change
   - `<1 2 | >  `  first evaluates to `<1| 2>`
  and then to `<| 1 2>`
+  - `<1 [2 3]| `  evaluates to `|1 [2 3]>`

+  - single line comments separated by `;`
   - `<1 2 3 ; this is a comment |>  `  evaluates to `|1 2 3>`
-  - `<1 [2 3]| `  evaluates to `|1 [2 3]>`

 - esc:
-  Symbols can be escaped from evaluation with the escape operator `esc` (or the short notation `'`) and thereby asrejust shifted from the bra to the ket without evaluation
+  Symbols can be escaped from evaluation with the escape operator `esc` (or the short notation `'`) and thereby are just shifted from the bra to the ket without evaluation
   - `<foo esc|`  evaluates to `|foo>`
   - `<foo'|`  evaluates to `|foo>`